-In October, 2013, the Centre national du costume de scène (CNCS), a unique museum and major conservation center for the performing arts, is opening a permanent exhibition space devoted to Rudolf Nureyev, one of the greatest dancers of the 20th century.
-The Rudolf Nureyev Collection will present aspects of the personal and artistic life of this of this star of Russian dance who chose liberty in Paris and had an exceptional international career.
+The National Center for Stage Costumes (CNCS), a unique museum and major conservation center for the performing arts, has opened a permanent exhibition space devoted to Rudolf Nureyev, one of the greatest dancers of the 20th century.
+The Rudolf Nureyev Collection presents aspects of the personal and artistic life of this of this star of Russian dance who chose liberty in Paris and had an exceptional international career.

 An insatiable collector with a pronounced taste for sumptuous décor, Rudolf Nureyev accumulated a great number of paintings, etchings, costumes, fabrics, furniture and objects.
 After his death, the Rudolf Nureyev Foundation had the task of selling the majority of this patrimony, with the exception of a few hundred pieces, which were kept to constitute a collection in honor of this great dancer.